Klortho/tree-chart/work.md

 ## Demo

-* Get the words into TreeChart.WordList
 * First create a main method that creates the TreeChart object

+* Create a TextNode class .